General Rules

 12.2.
 A registered player is one who is signed on with a named team, and £5 is paid to the Fixtures Secretary.

-12.3.
-Deadlines for signing are “on the night” of the scheduled match.
-However, fees of £5 must be paid without fail to the Fixture Secretary no later than 3.00pm on Saturday following the match for the player to be considered registered to the team.
+Fees of £5 must be paid to the Fixture Secretary no later than 7:00pm on the Saturday following the match for the player to be considered officially registered to the team.

 12.4.
 All signings are subject to the approval of the Committee, i.e. players of a very high standard may not necessarily be allowed to play for a team in the lower leagues when a team has been placed in a particular league based on the players registered on the original registration form.
 Please note: This also applies to players who transfer from one team to another team.